CodeReviewDAO/dxd_codereview/Reviews/317 - Integration of LetsGo Wallet with CasperLabs/4 - Add Casper Specific Functions - Review 2/README.md

 ### Deploy of the operation:
 ![](assets/deployment.png)

+While the website is fully operational, its design is primitive.
+It is expected that this page would probably never be used by an end user, but reviewer still suggests styling it so that it has a more user friendly and descriptive look.

 Requirement | Finding
 ------------ | -------------
 Project builds without errors | PASS
 Documentation provides sufficient installation/execution instructions | PASS with Notes Project functionality meets/exceeds acceptance criteria and operates without error | PASS

 # Unit / Automated Testing